zhangzhao2014/CPFEM_DNN/README.md

  ![image](https://github.com/zhangzhao2014/CPFEM_DNN/blob/main/images/Runtime_comparison.png)<br />
 Fig.1.
 Runtime comparison between CPFEM and DNN model
 ## Usage
-Download DNN_Built_Version.ipynb and run it in Anaconda.
+Download DNN_Built_Version.ipynb and run it in Anaconda.<br />
-Data folder is the data you should use to train the DNN models.
+Data folder is the data you should use to train the DNN models.<br />
-Trained folder is the DNN model we have trained will.
+Trained folder is the DNN model we have trained will.<br />
-Loss folder is the training loss.
+Loss folder is the training loss.<br />
-Requirement.txt is the package you should install when you run the demo.
+Requirement.txt is the package you should install when you run the demo. <br />
 ## Requirements
 Ananconda    4.8.0 <br />
 Python	      =3.6<br />